SkyKuker/---/README.eng.md

 A: Cuz I don't know Lithuanian & badly know German.

 Q: Is it all because of personal attitude to languages?
-A: No, for the God's sake!
+A: No, for God's sake!
 Believe me, no human in the world could know any language very good.
 It's the same about those languages, which I don't add to the project.
 By the way, do you know any Lithuanian song, except anthem of Lithuania?
 Or some German song, except any Rammstein song and anthem of Germany?
 If you don't - what are we talking about?

 Q: Yu nashshshshonalists p1g, stuuup bulen dizzszsszzs l0nguajez!!!111!!!11111!!11!!!!!!!!1!11